 Navigating the Process: The Role of BIDA

 The Bangladesh Investment Development Authority (BIDA) serves as the central point of contact for investors.
-It is designed to be a one-stop shop that streamlines registration, approval, and application for incentives.
+It’s designed as a one-stop shop to streamline the processes for registration, approval, and incentive applications.

 The process for an investor typically follows these steps: